V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-V-Sekai uses viewstamp replication in the context of game entity interpolation of current and future state.
+V-Sekai uses viewstamp replication in the context of game entity interpolation of past and current state.

 The key insight is everything is a keyframed animation.